Shane Ibbs

 I’ve told a story or two in my time

-Over the years I have spoken to audiences young and old, from Cambridge to Canada, Chelmsford to Morocco.
+Over the years I have told stories to audiences young and old, from Cambridge to Canada, Ireland to Morocco.

 Learn more

-I have told stories at several international festivals and numerous UK festivals.
-I’ve shared stories in a diverse range of locations such as; schools, Bush camps, Universities, Beach hut, an HMP Prison, Canal boat, RHS Wisley and everywhere in-between.
+In addition over the years, I have entertained families at numerous UK festivals.
+I have shared stories in a diverse range of locations such as; Schools, Universities, a Beach hut, an HMP Prison, a Pirate Radio Ship, a Canal boat Theatre, RHS Wisley and almost anywhere in-between.

 Learn more